bencebansaghi/Student-events/README.md

 # Student-events
-A telegram chatbot which displays the information about student events at LUT University
+A telegram chatbot which displays the information about student events in Lahti at LUT University